-When I started checking some of the music that was available freely online, the first thing that I found was there was ton of electronica.
-It made sense: electronica is fairly easy to produce since it doesn’t require a major investment in studio space, recording equipement, live performances etc. However, I found that many of the electronica releases I was listening to were definitely not to the level of music that I was expecting.
-How does this release fare?
-Read on…
+When I started checking free music online, I found a ton of electronica.
+It made sense: electronica is fairly easy to produce since it doesn’t require a major investment in studio space, recording equipment, live performances etc. However, I found that many of the electronica releases I was listening to were definitely not the level of music I expected.
+How does graphiqsgroove 2009 fare?
+Keep reading…

 From the opening of “bleuacide” you can tell immediately that this recording sets itself above a lot of the more pedestrian groove / funky electronica that is out there.
 The artist definitely knows what he is doing, and you quickly find yourself wanting to come along for the ride with him.
 Mixing strings, with a catchy hook, some excellent sequences, and Moog-styled synth lines I quickly found myself grooving in my chair, tapping my foot and really enjoying the audio experience on a physical level.
 Something that I don’t say very often these days — it takes a lot to make me want to move.

-As you move from track to track on this release, the grooves are never ending.
+As you move from track to track on this release, the grooves are never-ending.
 But they aren’t overly repetitive or tiring either.
-Which is thethe most immediately likeable thing about this release.
+Which is the most like-able thing about this release.
 I could easily see myself keeping this on my MP3 player to listen to while I’m at th gym working out — it’s up-beat funky grooves would help power me through walking and/or biking sessions.

-The next thing that I have noticed abou this release is the production level.
-It would seem to be somewhat easier to produce a good recording these days with all of the digital technology.
+The next thing that I have noticed about this release is the production level.
+It would seem somewhat easier to produce a good recording these days with all the digital technology.
 And, having worked with both the analog tape medium and dabbled a bit with digital editing, I can say that it is.
-However, there is still a level of artistry involved in producing well engineered and produced pieces.
+However, there is still a level of artistry involved in producing well-engineered and produced pieces.
 And this recording succeeds in this regard as well.

 A Few Outstanding Tracks